Japan Airlines First Class is like a fine wine. It seems like it’s just gotten better with age.

 But my choice was easy.
 I was eager to compare the Japanese meal in first class to my outstanding meal from Japan Airlines business class.
 How could it possibly get better?

-It took everything – the flavors, the presentation, the depth, the quantity, and the quality – and elevated it.
+It took everything – the flavors, the presentation, the depth, the quantity, and the quality – from my last JAL meal and elevated it.

 The meal started with a spread of five Japanese delicacies.
 The blowfish with green onions and daikon on the bottom left was outstanding, as was the steamed freshwater eel at the 2 o’clock position.
 Somehow, the hint of yuzu managed to shine through in the chawanmushi (an egg custard) with caviar in the second dish from the left.